overbaard/overbaard/docs/index.md

 ## Guides

 These guides are listed in order of 'complexity'.
+We also have a read-only demo [instance](https://overbaard.github.io/demo) that you can play with to get a feel for the UI without needing to install it to your Jira instance.

 * [User Guide](user-guide.md) - for end users of Overbård.
 * [Admin Guide](admin-guide.md) - for administrators to configure new boards.